 Concentration is the Other Side of the Coin

-If people are doing tasks that require a lot of systematic thinking, they really need a space to themselves.
-When you were a student, you and your friends probably sat together when working on shared projects.
-But when you needed to knuckle down and get something done all by yourself, you probably chose a quiet spot with a desk of your own in a library or study room.
+If people are doing tasks that require a lot of systematic thinking, they need a space to themselves.
+When you were a student, you and your friends probably would sit together while working on projects.
+However, when you needed to knuckle down and get something done all by yourself.
+You probably chose a quiet spot with a desk of your own in a library or study room.
 Anything else would have distracted you.

 In the same way, people who perform tasks that require concentration and individual thinking will perform better when they have their own desk or workstation.
-Individual workstations will be spaced further apart in an open plan office, or you would provide individual offices where employees can focus intently on the task they’re busy with.
+Individual workstations should have ample space between them for an open-plan office.
+Another option would be to provide individual offices where employees can focus intently on the task they’re busy with.

-Image may not seem all that important when compared with productivity, but it sends a clear message about your company’s culture to employees, business associates, and clients alike.
+Image may not seem important when compared with productivity.
+However, it sends a clear message about your company’s culture to employees, business associates, and clients.

 Do you want to appear modern or cutting-edge?
 Once again, that’s not a culture that will suit every business.
-You might prefer a more traditional, stable image for your business, and your office layout and office furniture will either reinforce that culture and image or detract from it.
+You might prefer a more traditional, stable image for your business.
+If that is so, your office layout and office furniture will either reinforce that culture and image or detract from it.

-Of course, looking the part is only the first step, but it does create a space in which you can foster or develop a company culture that suits your business’ strategic goals.
+Of course, looking the part is only the first step.
+However, it does create a space in which you can foster or develop a company culture that suits your business’ strategic goals.

 Dare to Design

-At Direct Office Furniture, we offer a wide range of office furniture designs.
-That means you’re likely to find everything you need to create an office that suits your company’s culture right here – without having to hire an interior designer or decorator.
+At Direct Office, we offer a wide range of office furniture designs.
+That means you’re likely to find everything you need to create an office that suits your company’s culture right here – without having to hire an interior designer.
 And if you need advice, or can’t seem to find what you’re looking for, you need only talk to a consultant.
 We’re available on live chat or, if you prefer, simply call us or email us.
 We at Direct Office offer a broad range of office furniture in Canberra, Perth, Melbourne, Brisbane, Adelaide, Sydney, Darwin and all part of Australia